ziatdinovmax/dummy_DNN/README.md

 # dummy_DNN
+## Running dummy_DNN using Docker
+If you do not have Docker, install it here: https://docs.docker.com/get-docker/.

 First, clone the repository to your local machine.
 Then, from your terminal, cd into the cloned repository and run

 ```docker build -t dummydnn .```